sbu-416-24sp/orcanet-go/peer/README.md

 ```

 This will start up the peer node.
 You should see output in the terminal.
 You will need to enter in <i>three<i> numbers into the terminal before the peer node is fully running.
 These three numbers will be the port numbers used by the peer node to connect with various services.
+There is no agrred upon port number, but currently, these three ports can be the official

 ## CLI interface